alexhang212/SparrowVis_Pipeline/README.md

 ![Figures](/Graphics/DocumentationGraphic.png)

 ## Installation Instructions
+First thing's first, make sure you have the SparrowVis_Pipeline folder with everything included.
+On the github repository, the DeepMeerkat/ folder is not included, so make sure you have that by downloading from the original [repository](https://github.com/bw4sz/DeepMeerkat).
+If you accessed the files by downloading through the Lundy Dropbox/google drive, you should be all set!

 The pipeline is unfortunately written for unix systems (linux/mac).
 To use the pipline on Windows, you will need a few extra steps.
 If you are a mac/ linux user, just scroll down and get started!

 ### Windows Instructions
 You will need to get the ubuntu shell.
 I followed [this](https://www.youtube.com/watch?v=X-DHaQLrBi8&t) youtube video to set it up.
 It should be quick and easy!
-To test this, I used [Ubuntu 20.04 LTS](https://www.microsoft.com/en-us/p/ubuntu-2004-lts/9n6svws3rx71?activetab=pivot:overviewtab), so I recommend using that as well!
+To test this, I used [Ubuntu 20.04 LTS](https://www.microsoft.com/en-us/p/ubuntu-2004-lts/9n6svws3rx71?activetab=pivot:overviewtab), so I recommend using that as well.

 Once you have the ubuntu terminal set up, you can then run the following to [access file explorer](https://devblogs.microsoft.com/commandline/whats-new-for-wsl-in-windows-10-version-1903/), which allows you to copy files to and from your windows system.